• Gross domestic product (GDP), US$ per capita Gross domestic product (GDP), US$ per capita (Line chart)

 Factors that Determine GDP Per Capita

 GDP per capita is more than just a number.
 It's an indicator of the economic well-being of a country's residents.
-But what factors determine this value?
+The factors determining this value include:

 • Economic indicators: These are statistics about economic activities.
 They give insights into the health of a country's economy, helping policymakers make informed decisions.